teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 # Plugin API v3 author guide

-Plugin API v3 remains experimental in MB743.
+Plugin API v3 remains experimental in MB744.
 Packages are discoverable and explicitly loadable, but never activate at startup.
-MB743 adds versioned event delivery, bounded backpressure and centrally owned periodic jobs.
-Channel policy, typed configuration and production rollout belong to later milestones.
+MB744 adds strict typed configuration and core-owned per-channel `off`, `observe` and `on` policy.
+Production rollout remains a later milestone.

 ## Package layout